 AN ARTISTIC STATEMENT- About my Visual Art...

-I find it valuable to counterbalance the pragmatic drawing that is traditionally taught in western art schools, with traditional techniques taught in Asia, particularly China and Japan, that are possibly influences found within Africa.
+I find it valuable to counterbalance the pragmatic drawing that is traditionally taught in western art schools, with traditional techniques taught in Asia, particularly China and Japan, that are possibly influences originally found within/from Africa.
 Symbolism is very important throughout my artwork, especially ancient and traditional ones found within African and Native American cultures.

 My passion is also in experimenting with color and watching the movement of contemporary materials, like acrylic polymer medium.
 As a former dancer/choreographer, to dance with pigments also continues my love for inter-connecting music with dance and visualizations.
 Each artwork, whether visual, movement, or sound, seems to unfold “organically” with minimal intrusion by my western training and ideas.
 The subject often does not appear until much later during the process of making, mixing, reflecting and journaling.
 Then, I may become conscious of many connections with legacies from many diverse interpretations of Aesthetics.